 Overview of The Health and Safety (Display Screen Equipment) Regulations 1992

-The health and safety display screen equipment regulations 1992 were introduced to ensure the safety and well-being of employees who use DSE for an extended period of time.
+The Health and Safety Display Screen Equipment Regulations 1992 were introduced to ensure the safety and well-being of employees who use DSE for an extended period of time.
 These regulations apply to any organisation that provides employees with DSE as part of their work duties.

-The main risks that may arise in work with DSE are musculoskeletal disorders such as back pain or upper limb disorders (sometimes known as repetitive strain injury or RSI), visual fatigue, and mental stress.
+The main risks that may arise in working with DSE are musculoskeletal disorders such as back pain or upper limb disorders (sometimes known as repetitive strain injury or RSI), visual fatigue, and mental stress.
 The objective of these regulations is to prevent or minimise these risks.

 Understanding the scope of the display screen equipment regulations

-The protection afforded by regulations extends to anyone who habitually uses DSE for the purposes of work as a significant part of their normal working day.
+The protection afforded by regulations extends to anyone who habitually uses DSE for work as a significant part of their normal working day.
 This typically includes most office-based workers and those working in roles such as a librarian, graphic designer, trader, call centre worker, computer operator or CCTV camera operative.

 Compliance and enforcement of display screen equipment regulations